junxit/us-congress-bills-113/bill.md

   >     - **(B)** make information about such wait times available to the public in real time through the United States Customs and Border Protection Web site;
   >     - **(C)** submit to the appropriate congressional committees quarterly reports that include compilations of all such wait times and a ranking of such United States airports by wait times; and
   >     - **(D)** provide adequate staffing at the United States Customs and Border Protection information center to ensure timely access for travelers attempting to submit comments or speak with a representative about their entry experiences.
-  >   - **(2)** *Calculation* The wait times referred to in paragraph (1)(A) shall be determined by calculating the time elapsed between an individual’s entry into the United States Customs and Border Protection inspection area and such individual’s clearance by a United States Customs and Border Protection officer
+  >   - **(2)** *Calculation* The wait times referred to in paragraph (1)(A) shall be determined by calculating the time elapsed between an individual’s entry into the United States Customs and Border Protection inspection area and such individual’s clearance by a United States Customs and Border Protection officer.
   > - **(o)** *Other authorities*
   >   - **(1)** *In general* The Secretary may establish such other offices or Assistant Commissioners (or other similar officers or officials) as the Secretary determines necessary to carry out the missions, duties, functions, and authorities of United States Customs and Border Protection.
   >   - **(2)** *Notification* If the Secretary exercises the authority provided pursuant to paragraph (1), the Secretary shall notify the appropriate congressional committees not later than 30 days before exercising such authority.